thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/nodemcuv2.md

 ## Conclusion

-With the knowledge outlined in this guide, you can easily connect your NodeMCU V2 board and send data to ThingsBoard.
+With the knowledge outlined in this guide, you can easily connect your {{deviceName}} and send data to ThingsBoard.
 From now on you can move forward and send any data that you want.